Tulip-Dev/tulip/doc/user/tutorial_beginner.rst

 Creation
 ========

-There are several ways to create a graph: through a generation algorithm, by manually building it element by element, or by importing CSV datas (more on it in :ref:`this page <csv>`).
+There are several ways to create a graph: through a generation algorithm, by manually building it element by element, or by importing CSV data (more on it in :ref:`this page <csv>`).

 .. _first_import: